Emotion and cognition are not separate systems, but are intricately connected.

 Consultations & Testimonials

 Schedule a speaking engagement, training, or consultation (virtual through summer 2021).
-Ask about the simulated neural network favorite!
+Topics include emotions and the learning brain (including discussion on implicit bias), unlearning. and ask about the popular simulated neural network!
 Contact.

 “I am already using the ideas from your session to design my course next semester.”